James Stewart: 1938–1941: Leading man

 Despite good reviews, Stewart was still a minor star, and MGM remained hesitant to cast him in leading roles, preferring to loan him out to other studios.
 After a well-received supporting part in Of Human Hearts (1938), he was loaned to RKO to act opposite Ginger Rogers in the romantic comedy Vivacious Lady (1938).
 The production was shut down for months in 1937 as Stewart recovered from an undisclosed illness, during which he was hospitalized.
 RKO initially wanted to replace Stewart, but eventually the project was canceled.
-However, Rogers's success in a stage musical caused the film to be picked up again.
-Stewart was recast in Vivacious Lady at Rogers's insistence and due to his performance in Of Human Hearts.
-It was a critical and commercial success, and showed Stewart's talent for performing in romantic comedies; The New York Herald called him "one of the most knowing and engaging young actors appearing on the screen at present."
+However, Rogers' success in a stage musical caused the film to be picked up again.
+Stewart was recast in Vivacious Lady at Rogers' insistence and due to his performance in Of Human Hearts.
+It was a critical and commercial success, and showed Stewart's talent for performing in romantic comedies; The New York Herald called him "one of the most knowing and engaging young actors appearing on the screen at present".

 Stewart's third film release of 1938, the First World War drama The Shopworn Angel, saw him collaborate again with Margaret Sullavan.
 In his performance, Stewart drew upon his own feelings of unrequited love towards Sullavan, who was married to his agent, Leland Hayward.
 Although the film was otherwise well-received, critics were mixed about Stewart.
-Bland Johaneson of the New York Daily Mirror compared him to Stan Laurel in this melodramatic film and Variety called his performance unfocused.
-Irene Thier of The New York Post wrote that his role was "just another proof that this young man is one of the finest actors of the screen's young roster."
+Bland Johaneson of the New York Daily Mirror compared him to Stan Laurel in this melodramatic film, and Variety called his performance unfocused.

-Stewart became a major star when he was loaned out to Columbia Pictures to play the lead role in Frank Capra's You Can't Take It With You (1938) opposite Jean Arthur.
+Stewart became a major star when he was loaned out to Columbia Pictures to play the lead role in Frank Capra's You Can't Take It with You (1938) opposite Jean Arthur.
 Stewart played the son of a banker who falls in love with a woman from a poor and eccentric family.
 Capra had recently completed several well-received films and was looking for a new type of leading man.
 He had been impressed by Stewart's role in Navy Blue and Gold (1937).
-According to Capra, Stewart was one of the best actors ever to hit the screen, understood character archetypes intuitively and required little directing.
+According to Capra, Stewart was one of the best actors ever to hit the screen, understood character archetypes intuitively, and required little directing.
 You Can't Take It With You became the fifth highest-grossing film of the year and won the Academy Award for Best Picture.
-The film was also critically successful, but while Variety wrote that the performances of Stewart and Arthur garnered "much of the laughs," most of the critical acclaim went to Lionel Barrymore and Edward Arnold.
+The film was also critically successful, but while Variety wrote that the performances of Stewart and Arthur garnered "much of the laughs", most of the critical acclaim went to Lionel Barrymore and Edward Arnold.